goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 1.3 Wrap common utilities as packages, consider publishing

-**TL;DR:** Place all reusable modules in a dedicated folder, e.g., "libraries", and underneath each module in its own folder, e.g., "/libraries/logger".
+**אמ;לק:** Place all reusable modules in a dedicated folder, e.g., "libraries", and underneath each module in its own folder, e.g., "/libraries/logger".
 Make the module an independent package with its own package.json file to increases the module encapsulation, and allows future publishing to a repository.
 In a Monorepo setup, modules can be consumed by 'npm linking' to their physical paths, using ts-paths or by publishing and installing from a package manager repository like the npm registry

 ```bash
 my-system